 Health and safety programs must undergo review at a minimum annually in order to keep the program up-to-date and addressing current health and safety concerns.
 OSHA requires that the Exposure Control Plan be reviewed annually.

 Workers must be trained upon hire, if changes to their job tasks place them at a risk that is new their job, and annually.
-Get compliance training.
+Contact us to learn more about compliance training.

 WATCH INTRO VIDEO TO COURSE - Top 5 Ways to Manage Infection Control: